 The more contagious BA.2 version of omicron is now the most common in the U.S.

-A subvariant of omicron that's even more contagious than the original is now the most common COVID-19 strain in the U.S., according to the Centers for Disease Control and Prevention.
+A subvariant of omicron that's even more contagious than the original is now the most common coronavirus strain in the U.S., according to the Centers for Disease Control and Prevention.

 It's even more prevalent in certain parts of the country.
 For example, over 70% of COVID-19 cases in the Northeast are BA.2, the CDC estimates.

-The BA.2 variant does not appear to make people any sicker than the original omicron strain, and vaccines still offer protection against it.
+The BA.2 variant does not appear to make people any sicker than the original omicron strain of the coronavirus, and vaccines still offer protection against it.

-On Tuesday, the FDA authorized and the CDC recommended a second booster dose of either the Moderna or Pfizer-BioNtech vaccine for older people and certain immunocompromised people.
+On Tuesday, the Food and Drug Administration authorized and the CDC recommended a second booster dose of either the Moderna or Pfizer-BioNTech COVID-19 vaccine for older people and certain immunocompromised people.

-The authorization comes at an opportune time, some health experts said, since an uptick in people protected by vaccines and boosters could help limit the number of deaths and hospitalizations caused by BA.2.
+The authorization comes at an opportune time, some health experts say, since an uptick in people protected by vaccines and boosters could help limit the number of deaths and hospitalizations caused by BA.2.

-At the same time, CDC estimates showed no known infections caused by the once-common delta variant between March 20-26.
+At the same time, CDC estimates show no known infections caused by the once-common delta variant between March 20 and 26.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.